xcore/sc_multi_uart/doc/Example Applications.rst

 #.
 Connect other end of cable to Host (PC) DB-9 connector slot

 #.
-Identify COM port number provided by the Host and open a suitable terminal software for the selected COM port (see :ref:`sec_demo_tools`) for default parameters which are as follows: 115200 baud, 8 bit character length, Even parity config, 1 stop bit and No hardware flow control
+Identify COM port number provided by the Host and open a suitable terminal software for the selected COM port (see :ref:`sec_demo_tools`) for default parameters which are as follows: 115200 baud, 8 bit character length, even parity config, 1 stop bit and no hardware flow control

 #.
 Switch on the power supply to the Slicekit Core board